svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 For some time, I've wrestled with how to elegantly store two data sets I use a great deal in my own research or navel-gazing.
 The first is the General Social Survey (GSS) and the second is the World Values Survey (WVS).
 The GSS contains 32 survey waves, done roughly every two years, spanning 1972 and 2018 in the United States.
 The temporal reach of the data are broadly useful for tracking trends in public opinion over time, but different questions come and go at different points in time.
 The data as I have it are not particularly long (64,814 rows), but they are *very* wide (6,108 columns).
 The data are well-annotated with variable labels too, which compounds how tedious it is to load and explore.
 The WVS (v.
 1-6) is similarly gnarly to load.
-The data contains surveys of roughly 100 countries in 28 different years spanning 1981 and 2009.
+The data contains surveys of roughly 100 countries in 28 different years spanning 1981 to 2009.
 The data are mercifully more standardized across countries and waves than the GSS, but, at 348,532 rows and 1,445 columns, they too are tedious to load and explore.
 To this point, my experiences have suggested to say nuts to the native formats of these data and save them [as R serialized data frames](http://svmiller.com/blog/2019/01/how-should-you-store-load-bigger-data-sets-wvs/) or [serialize them with the `qs` package](http://svmiller.com/blog/2020/02/comparing-qs-fst-rds-for-bigger-datasets/).

-However, I've been wanting to dedicate more time to learning about relational databases and using them in my own workflow.
+However, I've been wanting to dedicate more time to unpacking relational databases and using them more in my own workflow.
 My expertise with relational databases is mostly intermediate; I think I'm great with the rudimentary `SELECT * FROM data WHERE foo HAVING bar LIMIT 0,10;`.
 But, workflow around database systems feature more prominently in the private sector.
 Thus, a bit more SQL know-how is useful not only for students, but for me, [just in case](https://www.nature.com/articles/d41586-020-01518-y).
 Integrating SQL into my workflow around these two data sets in particular has been gnawing at me for a while.
 Here's how I ended up doing it for both, preceded by a table of contents.

 1. [Set Up PostgreSQL on Your Computer](#setup)
 2. ["Selectively Select" and Populate the Databases](#selectivelyselect)